NextCenturyCorporation/dig-ui/README.md

 ## MyDIG and Domain/Project Configuration

-[MyDIG](https://github.com/usc-isi-i2/mydig-webservice/) provides REST services for retreiving DIG domain/project configuration and setting tags on documents and extractions.
+[MyDIG](https://github.com/usc-isi-i2/mydig-webservice/) provides REST services for retreiving DIG domain/project configuration and setting tags on webpage results and extractions.
 The MyDIG REST endpoints can be set in the server configuration using the CONFIG_* and TAG_* properties.

 If you want to run the DIG UI without MyDIG, you can set a domain/project configuration with the OVERRIDE_CONFIG option in the server configuration.
 You can find the domain/project configuration syntax [here](https://github.com/NextCenturyCorporation/dig-ui/blob/master/CONFIG_README.md).